Stress

 Understanding How Stress Affects Our Health

 Stress plays a significant role in overall well-being, influencing immune function, gut health, and chronic disease risk.
-While stress alone may not directly cause conditions like Candida overgrowth or SIBO, it creates the perfect internal environment for harmful microbes to thrive.
-It weakens immune defences, disrupts gut function, and fuels systemic inflammation.
+While stress is not considered a direct cause of Candida overgrowth or SIBO, chronic stress may influence immune function, gut motility, sleep quality, and lifestyle habits that can affect digestive health.
+Chronic stress may weaken immune resilience, disrupt gut function, and contribute to inflammatory processes throughout the body.
 Understanding this connection is essential for maintaining optimal health and preventing long-term complications.

 In my clinical experience, immune dysfunction tends to manifest in highly individual ways, often influenced by genetic predisposition.
-If a patient has a family history of heart disease, arthritis, or asthma, stress can accelerate the onset or severity of these conditions.
+If a patient has a family history of heart disease, arthritis, or asthma, stress may influence how these conditions develop or how symptoms are experienced.
 Similarly, nervous and sensitive individuals may experience more pronounced effects on their digestive system, nervous system, or adrenal function.

 We’ve Specialised in Stress and Gut Health For Years